Find Affordable College Courses

 $22,614 Average Tuition & Fees

-Tuskegee University did quite well in this year’s ranking of the best value schools for public health students.
-It came in at #6 on the list.
-Located in the distant town of Tuskegee, Tuskegee is a private not-for-profit college with a small student population.
+With a ranking of #6, Tuskegee University did quite well on this year’s best value schools for public health students.
+Located in the town of Tuskegee, Tuskegee is a private not-for-profit school with a small student population.

 Read full report on Public Health at Tuskegee University